 Horses are incredible teachers.
 Those of us who live with them already know this.
 But even people who haven’t spent a lot of time around horses can be changed in profound ways just by getting to know one.
+Such is the message in a new film produced by Robert Redford, called The Mustang.
+Starring Belgian actor Matthias Schoenaerts and veteran of American film and television Bruce Dern, the movie demonstrates the powerful lessons that can be learned from horses.
+Read about how Laure de Clermont-Tonnerre directed The Mustang.

 Isolated Man, Isolated Horse

-The creation of French actress-turned-director Laure de Clermont-Tonnerre, The Mustang tells the story of a violent convict named Roman Coleman who is so anti-social that he prefers being in solitary confinement over mixing with the other prisoners.
+The creation of French actress-turned-director Laure de Clermont-Tonnerre, The Mustang movie tells the story of a violent convict named Roman Coleman who is so anti-social that he prefers being in solitary confinement over mixing with the other prisoners.

 Incarcerated at a federal prison in Nevada, Coleman is withdrawn and despondent when he’s assigned the duty of cleaning the corrals adjacent to the exercise yard.
 It turns out his prison participates in the Bureau of Land Management’s Saddle Horse Training Program, where wild Mustangs are gentled and trained under saddle by inmates.
 Coleman watches with interest as his fellow inmates work with the horses.